diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 }
 ```

 Note that the defaultName value didn’t need to be qualified because it was in the same package.
-Elsewhere, it is accessible as com.horstmann.impatient.people.defaultName.
+Elsewhere, it is access
+  private[impatient] def description1 = "A person with name " + nameible as com.horstmann.impatient.people.defaultName.

 Behind the scenes, the package object gets compiled into a JVM class with static methods and fields, called package.class